Azure/Vision-AI-DevKit-Pages/docs/_docs/02-Deploy_Model.md

 	* **Restart Policy** - Always
 	* **Desired Status** - running

+    For more information about container create options, restart policy, and desired status see [EdgeAgent desired properties](https://docs.microsoft.com/en-us/azure/iot-edge/module-edgeagent-edgehub#edgeagent-desired-properties).
+For more information about the module twin see [Define or update desired properties](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition#define-or-update-desired-properties).

 4. Select **Save**
 5. Select **Configure advanced Edge Runtime settings**
 6. Add the following line to the existing **Create Options** section `"User": "root"` ![Create Options addition]({{ '/assets/images/Create_Options_Addition.png' | relative_url }})
-7.  to continue to the routes section.

-For more information about container create options, restart policy, and desired status see [EdgeAgent desired properties](https://docs.microsoft.com/en-us/azure/iot-edge/module-edgeagent-edgehub#edgeagent-desired-properties).
-For more information about the module twin see [Define or update desired properties](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition#define-or-update-desired-properties).
+7. Select **Save**, then select **Next**

+## Specify routes
+By default the wizard gives you a route called route and defined as FROM /* INTO $upstream, which means that any messages output by any modules are sent to your IoT hub.

+Add or update the routes with information from Declare routes, then select **Next** to continue to the review section.
+For the sample module, no changes are required.

+## Review deployment
+The review section shows you the JSON deployment manifest that was created based on your selections in the previous two sections.
+Note that there are two modules declared that you didn't add: **$edgeAgent** and **$edgeHub**.
+These two modules make up the [IoT Edge runtime](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-runtime) and are required defaults in every deployment.

+Review your deployment information, then select **Submit**.

+## Verify output on the monitor
+Connect the HDMI cable to the camera hardware and your monitor.
+A few minutes after submitting your deployment, you should start to see video on the monitor with bounding boxes drawing around objects the camera can see and evaluate.